ritza-co/internal-articles/docs/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails.md

 Consider FastAPI if you are looking to create an API and would like some in-built features to make the experience more efficient.

+### Hello World: Django vs FastAPI

 ![DjangoVsFastAPI-Hello-World](./assets/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails/django-vs-fastapi-hello-world.png)

+Django requires some other files and configuration to run this app.

 ## Django vs Rails